An open reduction and internal fixation (ORIF) is a type of surgery used to fix broken bones. This is a two-part surgery. First, the broken bone is

 - If your surgery is urgent, you may not have time to fast beforehand; make sure to tell your doctor and the anesthesiologist when you last ate and drank.

-- If your surgery is scheduled, you may be asked to stop taking medications, such as aspirin, blood thinners, or antiplatelets.
+- If your surgery is scheduled, you may be asked to stop taking certain medications up to a week in advance.

 may be used.
 It will block any pain and keep you asleep during the surgery.
-It is given through an IV (needle in your vein) in your hand or arm.
-In some instances, a spinal anesthetic, or more rarely a local block, may be used to numb only the area where the surgery will be done.
+In some cases, a spinal anesthetic, or more rarely a local block, may be used to numb only the area where the surgery will be done.
 This will depend on where the fracture is located and the time it will take to perform the procedure.

 Each ORIF surgery differs based on the location and type of fracture.
 In general, a breathing tube may be placed to help you breathe while you are asleep.
 Then, the surgeon will wash your skin with an antiseptic and make an incision.
 Next, the broken bone will be put back into place.
 Next, a plate with screws, a pin, or a rod that goes through the bone will be attached to the bone to hold the broken parts together.
 The incision will be closed with staples or stitches.
 A dressing and/or cast will then be applied.